oldgrognard/ccsv-id/draft-rankin-ccsv.md

 # Acknowledgments
 {:numbered="false"}

-The author would like to thank Rob Seitler, Alan Maslan, Roger Kilian, Stephen Ziegler, and Carsten Bormann for their helpful suggestions.
+The author would like to thank Rob Seitler, Roger Kilian, Stephen Ziegler, and Carsten Bormann for their helpful suggestions.